learnk8s/free-kubernetes/README.md

   - Requirements: a Credit Card is required for signing up, but you will not be charged if your consumption is less than $70
   - Link: [https://www.civo.com/kube100](https://www.civo.com/kube100)
 - **Okteto Cloud**
   - Description: Managed Kubernetes service designed for developers.
 Free developer accounts come with 8GB of RAM, 4 CPUs and 5GB Disk space.
 The apps sleep after 24 hours of inactivity.
+You have access to a single namespace.
   - Details: [https://okteto.com/docs/cloud](https://okteto.com/docs/cloud)
   - Requirements: a Github account is required for signing up.
   - Link: [https://cloud.okteto.com/](https://cloud.okteto.com/)